Peng Shuai: Career

-2001–2004: Debut on the ITF circuit
+2001–2004: Debut on the ITF Circuit

 In June 2001, the 15-year-old Peng won her first singles title at Baotou, a $10k tournament, defeating countrywoman Sun Tiantian in the semifinal.
 In October, she debuted on the WTA Tour at Shanghai as a wildcard.

 In February 2002, Peng won her third $10k singles title.
 The following week, she extended her winning streak to twelve and reached the final of a $25k tournament at New Delhi before losing the championship match to Eva Birnerová.
 Further success proved elusive, and she took nearly seven months off from competition at singles events, ending the year with a world ranking of 358.

 In 2003, she won her first $25k title at Jackson, Mississippi and her first $50k event at Changsha, improving her year-end ranking to 226.

 In 2004, she won her first $75k tournament at Dothan, Alabama.
-She rose up to No. 107 in the rankings and gained her direct entry into her first Grand Slam main draw at Wimbledon.
+She rose up to No. 107 in the rankings and gained her direct entry into her first major main draw at Wimbledon.
 She was defeated there by 14th seed Silvia Farina Elia.
 Peng reached her first WTA Tour quarterfinal at Cincinnati in August, where she lost to second seed Vera Zvonareva.
-By the end of 2004, Peng had won her eighth ITF singles title at Shenzhen-2.
-She ended the year ranking 73 in the world and was able to focus solely on WTA events thereafter.
+By the end of 2004, Peng had won her eighth ITF Women's Circuit singles title at Shenzhen-2.
+She ended the year ranking 73 in the world and was able to focus solely on WTA Tour events thereafter.